Back to Glossary

 Business Solutions

-What is Records Management?
+What Records Management means

 Records management treats certain documents and information as official records that require special handling, retention schedules, and disposal procedures to meet legal, regulatory, and business requirements.

-How Records Management Works
+Records Management in practice

 Records management systems classify documents as records based on business rules, apply retention schedules, manage access controls, maintain audit trails, and automate disposition when retention periods expire.